cfusterbarcelo/cfusterbarcelo.github.io/_pages/about.md

 - Coffee with soy milk

 ## Last news
 * _January 2023_: Starting at the [AI4LIFE Project](https://www.eu-openscreen.eu/projects/ai4life.html) with [Dra.
-Arrate Muñoz Barrutia](https://image.hggm.es/es/arrate-munoz).
+Arrate Muñoz Barrutia](https://image.hggm.es/es/arrate-munoz) as post-doctoral researcher.
 More details will be coming!
 * _December 2022_: NEW!
 We have a date for my PhD defense!
 The 13th of December at 11:00h I will be presenting my thesis at the [UC3M](https://www.uc3m.es/Home).
 * _November 2022_: NEW!
 Giving a talk to [IDOVEN](https://es.idoven.ai) in Gran Vía, Madrid the 23th of November.
 I will be presenting my thesis.
 * _November 2022_: NEW!
 Participated in Skype A Scientist with [Linzer Technikum](https://www.litec.ac.at) for last year students.
 Check the slides [here](https://cfusterbarcelo.github.io/files/SkypeAScientist-08-11.pdf)!